With its warm and fruity smell, this black tea sounded lovely for a brisk afternoon!

 Infusion 3 (1 minute and 15 seconds): While the liquor was still sweet and fruity, it was reminiscent of dried fruits and raisins.
 There was also a roasted earthy complexity to the sip, along with some astringency at the end.

-Infusion 5 (1 minute and 45 seconds): The liquor was similar to Infusion 4, but more roasted and some lingering fruitiness.
+Infusion 5 (1 minute and 45 seconds): The liquor was similar to Infusion 4, but more roasted and had some lingering fruitiness.

 Infusion 7 (2 minutes and 15 seconds): The liquor was mostly roasted notes and astringency.